 What is Canvas?

-The HTML5 <canvas> element is used to draw graphics, on the fly, via scripting (usually JavaScript).
+<canvas> element is used to draw graphics, on the fly, via scripting

-Canvas has several methods for drawing paths, boxes, circles, characters, and adding images.
+several methods for drawing paths, boxes, circles, characters, and adding

 Browser Support

-Internet Explorer 9, Firefox, Opera, Chrome, and Safari support the <canvas> element.
+Explorer 9, Firefox, Opera, Chrome, and Safari support the <canvas>

 Create a Canvas